What is PFA?

 Who is PFA?

-Anja Steinbauer, Co-Founder and President
+Anja Steinbauer, Founder and President

 Anja attended school (Gymnasium Corveystrasse) in Hamburg, Germany.
 She studied Sinology, History and Philosophy at the universities of Hamburg, Taipei (National Taiwan Normal University) and London (SOAS and King’s College).
 Her PhD thesis was about the 20th C Confucian philosopher Tang Junyi.
 Anja has taught philosophy at all levels and to a diverse range of audiences: she used to be subject coordinator for philosophy at City University, she-co wrote the syllabus for and taught the UK’s first Access to Philosophy course, and she has taught in adult education as well as sixth form A level and IB students.
 Anja is the co-founder (with Andrew Dodsworth in 1997) and president of Philosophy For All (pfalondon.org), co-founder of the London School of Philosophy (londonschoolofphilosophy.org) and a member of the editorial team of Philosophy Now magazine (philosophynow.org).
 She was one of the two hosts of Philosophy Now Radio (Resonnance FM) and also organises London’s biannual philosophy festival, the Philosophy Now Festival, which involves 37 philosophy events in a single day and is attended by about 2,000 people.
 She is the author of three books and numerous articles.

-Alexandra Konoplyanik, Secretary
+Alexandra Konoplyanik, Secretary and Co-Organiser

 Alexandra grew up in Moscow, Russia and originally graduated in Management from the Russian Academy of National Economy and Public Administration.
 She spent almost a decade working in investment banks and executive search in Moscow and London before taking a degree in philosophy and public policy from the London School of Economics (LSE).
 Since then, Alexandra has been teaching philosophy in multiple schools in London and Moscow and facilitating philosophy discussions with children and adults in broader education, community, public sphere etc, as well as doing philosophical consulting for business.
 Alexandra is a certified philosophical counsellor with the American Philosophical Practitioners Association.
-Further info: https://alexandrakonoplyanik.com/
+Alexandra's website: https://alexandrakonoplyanik.com/

-Andrew Dodsworth, Co-Founder, organiser of Philosophical Walks and former Secretary
+Andrew Dodsworth, Co-Founder, former Secretary (retired)

 Kant's Cave